Michael Conrath, Chief Retirement Strategist, and Tina Anstett, J.D., ERISA Strategist, explain what lies ahead.

 1. Lower income tax rates

 Many tax cuts and credits dating from the 2017 Tax Cuts and Jobs Act (TCJA) were set to sunset at the end of 2025.
 Passage of OBBBA makes these lower rates permanent and keeps in place the current individual income tax brackets.
-Without OBBBA, tax rates next year would have moved higher for many filers.
+Without OBBBA, tax rates in 2026 would have moved higher for many filers.
 Now, families can plan with greater confidence.
 For example, with tax rates fixed in perpetuity, tax-planning strategies, such as Roth conversions, can be modeled several years into the future with more clarity.

 2. Increased state and local tax deductions